open-mmlab/mmsegmentation/docs/en/advanced_guides/add_dataset.md

 The simplest way is to convert your dataset to organize your data into folders.

-An example of file structure is as followed.
+An example of file structure is as follows.

 ```none
 ├── data